Autumn Redcross, Ph.D.

 - Sociological Foundations

 - The African American Experience

-Autumn Redcross, Ph.D., is a visiting assistant professor of psychology in the School of Arts and Sciences at Point Park University.
-Prior to joining the University full time, Redcross was a part-time instructor for Point Park, Slippery Rock University and Duquesne University.
+Autumn Redcross, Ph.D., is a part-time faculty member of psychology in the School of Arts and Sciences at Point Park University.
+Redcross has also served as a part-time instructor at Slippery Rock University and Duquesne University.
 While completing her coursework at Duquesne University, Redcross served as the inaugural Gaultier Community-Engaged Teaching Fellow to the Community Engagement Teaching and Learning Center.
 She also trained as a Democratic Conversations Coordinator through Everyday Democracy and completed her certification as an Inside/Out pedagogy instructor.
 Additionally, Redcross attended the International Institute for Restorative Practices in Bethlehem, Pa., which added to her interest in democratic education, community-trauma informed engagement and restorative justice.